FlavScents AInsights Entry: Dimethyl Anthranilate (CAS: 85-91-6)

 8. Practical Insights for Formulators

-Dimethyl anthranilate is valued for its ability to impart a natural grape-like aroma, making it indispensable in grape and berry flavor formulations.
-It synergizes well with other fruity and floral notes, enhancing the overall complexity of a formulation.
-Common pitfalls include overuse, which can lead to an overpowering or artificial character.
-It is often under-used in citrus profiles, where it can add depth and realism.
+Dimethyl anthranilate is valued for its ability to impart a natural and authentic fruity note, particularly in grape and citrus flavors.
+It synergizes well with other esters and aldehydes, enhancing the overall complexity of a formulation.
+Common pitfalls include overuse, which can lead to an overpowering aroma, and underuse, which may result in a lack of impact.
+Formulators should balance its concentration to achieve the desired sensory effect.

 Citation hooks: FlavScents; industry practice